till2/till2.github.io/_posts/2022-12-21-actorcritic.md

 - `loss = a * loss1 + b * loss2` and then just `loss.backward()` works to update both networks and the shared body at the same time
 - having a shared network is (at least in my implementation) pretty unstable
 - Hubert loss (less weight on outliers) is a nice idea in theory, but didn't really make it better in practice (at least for the environments i tried, here MSE was better)
-- it works faster on CPU - at least for the realatively small Neural Nets that i tested (probably because data structures are constantly moving between CPU-GPU if you use a GPU.)
+- it works faster on CPU - at least for the small Neural Nets that i tested (probably because data structures are constantly moving between CPU-GPU if you use a GPU.)

 ### Corresponding neuroanatomic structures to Actor and Critic